SETI/rms-data-projects/vicar/README.md

 `Migration.py`.
 It takes the original filepath (optional), a properly formatted `DAT_TIM` string which will act as a timestamp for the generated migration task, and a parsed VICAR file object.
-It returns a VICAR file object with any binary labels pushed into the tail of the file and with a migration task in the history labels that contains sufficient information to reconstruct the original file.
+It returns a VICAR file object with any binary prefixes pushed into the tail of the file and with a migration task in the history labels that contains sufficient information to reconstruct the original file.
 This resulting object will be compliant with PDS4.